Fannon/search-bookmarks-history-and-tabs/README.md

   * Merge bookmarks with history, so we know when a bookmark has been opened recently / frequently -> higher score
   * Remember which result items have been executed via extension recently -> higher score
 * Introduce dedicates search mode for tags and folders, that is more precise
+* Convert project to TypeScript once it is published in store(s)